skykurakinkurakin-tech/work_with_git/Readme.md

 4. Open a pull request for review

 ## Contributors
-- Me
+- sky kurakin
-- My friend
+- ruslan lomaka

 ## Notes
 Use this repo to try commands, workflows, and collaboration exercises.